• Skip to primary navigation

 Bistable Mode:

-• It stays in each state until it is changed like a toggle switch.
+• Moreover, it stays in each state until a new trigger changes it, just like a toggle switch.

 555 Monostable or “one Shot”